agoncal/agoncal-application-petstore-ee6/README.md

 ### Sonar

 [Sonar](http://www.sonarsource.org/) provides applications and services for continuous inspection of code quality.
 I use it to have some metrics on the Yaps Petstore (and produce, hopefully, not too ugly code).
 You can also use it to get some metrics.
-[Download](http://www.sonarsource.org/downloads/), [install](http://docs.codehaus.org/display/SONAR/Installing+Sonar) and run Sonar with `mvn -Pjacoco,glassfish install sonar:sonar` (or `mvn -Pjacoco,jboss7 install sonar:sonar` to run on TomEE).
+[Download](http://www.sonarsource.org/downloads/), [install](http://docs.codehaus.org/display/SONAR/Installing+Sonar) and run Sonar with `mvn -Pjacoco,glassfish install sonar:sonar` (or `mvn -Pjacoco,jboss7 install sonar:sonar` to run on JBoss 7).
 For integration testing we need to use [JaCoCo](http://www.eclemma.org/jacoco/).

 ## Developpers